-Adding a second coat of paint to your project is a surefire way to elevate its look and increase the lifespan of your work.
-Wondering how long between paint coats you need to wait?
-We have everything you need to know in this handy guide.
+Adding a second coat of paint to your home painting project is a surefire way to elevate its look and increase the lifespan of your work.

 Types Of Paint | Drying Time | Recoat Time |